Saheedatt/Saheedatt/README.md

 I am currently learning React.js.
 I think I am having a great time with it.
 I like it a lot.

-Pronouns: <b>She/Her.
+ Pronouns: <b>She/Her.</b>

-I am currently working on a social media app project uding React.js
+I am currently working on a social media app project using React.js

+Fun facts: I love to read novels and I am fascinated by the human anatomy.

 <!--
 **Saheedatt/Saheedatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.